Martijndegoudvis/ABC-formula/README.md

 </form>
 </body>
 <script>
-var a = prompt("What is the value of variable A?") var b = prompt("What is the value of variable B?") var c = prompt("What is the value of variable C?") var ans = function(a,b,c){
+var ans = function(a,b,c){
 var ans1 = ( -(b*b)/2a + sqrt(b*b - 4ac)/2a)
 var ans2 = ( -(b*b)/2a - sqrt(b*b - 4ac)/2a)